StackStorm/st2docs/docs/source/reference/ha.rst

 Reference HA setup
 ------------------

-In this section we provide a highly opinionated and therefore prescriptive approach to deplooying |st2| in HA.
+In this section we provide a highly opinionated and therefore prescriptive approach to deploying |st2| in HA.

 .. insert an awesome diagram here